 Think you’ve done Tobago?
 Try our very ambitious food-focused itinerary for a slice of Tobago’s rich food culture!

 8:30 am: Snacks at A.N.R.
 Robinson International Airport (Crown Point) – The airport is the ideal place to stock up on Nut Cake, Jub Jub, Tamarind Balls, Sugar Balls and other popular local snacks.
 Buy some for today’s tour and stash a few in your luggage as sweet souvenirs.
-If you like sesame, you must try the delicious Bene Balls, a combination of molasses and sesame seeds fashioned into a jawbreaker-like ball.
+If you like sesame, try the delicious Bene Balls, a combination of molasses and sesame seeds fashioned into a jawbreaker-like ball.

 9:00 am: Tour the “Tobago Trust-Tobago Museum” (Scarborough) – Often overlooked for Fort George’s gorgeous views, this gem of a museum is packed with important culinary artifacts of Tobago.
 We love the old-time swizzle sticks, molasses jars, and the mortar and pestle, a hallowed kitchen instrument worldwide.
 (Museum hours are 9am to 4:30pm, Monday-Friday.)